tasmota/docs/docs/TLS.md

 #define MQTT_FINGERPRINT2      0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00
 ```

 The fingerprint may change after the MQTT server is reconfigured.
-To fix connection problems, you can clear the stored fingerprint and tell Tasmota to relearn the fingerprint automatically on the next connection.
+To fix connection problems, you can clear *one* of the stored fingerprints and tell Tasmota to relearn the fingerprint automatically on the next connection.
+It is important only to clear *one* of the two stored fingerprints in order to avoid to make the device vulnerable.
+The console command for clearing Fingerprint1 is (for Fingerprint2 just swap the number):
 ```
 MqttFingerprint1 00
-MqttFingerprint2 00
 ```
 Only do this if you are sure the changed fingerprint does not indicate a security problem.